Sardar Talib Hassan Nakai

-Sardar Talib Hassan Nakai is a Pakistani politician who has been a member of the National Assembly of Pakistan since August 2018.
+Sardar Talib Hassan Nakai is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till August 2023.
 He was previously a member of the National Assembly from January 2003 to 2013.
 He studied at Aitchison College and Forman Christian College.

 Political career

+He was elected to the National Assembly of Pakistan from NA-108 Kasur-III as a candidate of Islami Jamhoori Ittehad (IJI) in the 1988 Pakistani general election.
+He received 54,479 votes and defeated Malik Ashiq Hussain, a candidate of Pakistan People's Party (PPP).

+He ran for the National Assembly from NA-108 Kasur-III as a candidate of IJI in the 1990 Pakistani general election, but was unsuccessful.
+He received 41,554 votes and was defeated by Rana Muhammad Hayat, an independent candidate.

+He was elected to the National Assembly from NA-108 Kasur-III as a candidate of Pakistan Muslim League (J) (PML(J)) in the 1993 Pakistani general election.
+He received 62,598 votes and defeated Rana Muhammad Hayat, a candidate of Pakistan Muslim League (N) (PML(N)).

+He ran for the National Assembly from NA-108 Kasur-III as a candidate of PML(J) in the 1997 Pakistani general election, but was unsuccessful.
+He received 32,160 votes and was defeated by Rana Muhammad Hayat, a candidate of PML(N).

-Nakai was elected to the National Assembly as a candidate of PML-J from constituency NA-108 in Pakistani general election 1993.
-Nakai was elected to the National Assembly of Pakistan from Constituency NA-142 (Kasur-V) as a candidate of Pakistan Muslim League (Q) (PML-Q) in by-polls held in January 2003.
-He received 48,935 votes and defeated Rana Muhammad Hayat.
+He was elected to the National Assembly of Pakistan from Constituency NA-142 (Kasur-V) as a candidate of Pakistan Muslim League (Q) (PML-Q) in by-polls held in January 2003.
+He received 48,935 votes and defeated Rana Muhammad Hayat, a candidate of PML(N).

 He was re-elected to the National Assembly from Constituency NA-142 (Kasur-V) as a candidate of PML-Q in 2008 Pakistani general election.
-He received 47,192 votes and defeated Rana Muhammad Hayat.
+He received 47,192 votes and defeated Rana Muhammad Hayat, a candidate of PML(N).

 He ran for the National Assembly seat from Constituency NA-142 (Kasur-V) as a candidate of PML-Q in 2013 Pakistani general election.
-He received 65,758 votes, losing to Rana Muhammad Hayat.
+He received 65,758 votes, losing to Rana Muhammad Hayat, a candidate of PML(N).

-He was re-elected to the National Assembly as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-140 (Kasur-IV) in 2018 Pakistani general election and defeated Rana Muhammad Hayat.
+He was re-elected to the National Assembly as a candidate of Pakistan Tehreek-e-Insaf (PTI) from NA-140 (Kasur-IV) in 2018 Pakistani general election and defeated Rana Muhammad Hayat, a candidate of PML(N).